 For some people, the type of jeans that they wear is a part of their daily fashion statement.
+Stylish jeans from a company like Roden Gray will go a long way.
 For others, it means causing all sorts of potential health problems that could lead to permanent damage in the legs.

 There are all kinds of jeans out there; tight, loose, tall, short, blue, black, and the likes.
 A recent trend in fashion illustrates the soaring popularity of skinny jeans among both men and women, but is this a good thing?